Premier is such a pain in the ass. I've found Sony Vegas to be much more usable.

 In terms of slowness, be aware that CS6 will slow down even on uber hardware if you're streaming multiple HD videos with effects (like scaling) simultaneously.
 You need videocard acceleration even on powerful PCs to make that work smoothly, and that really only happens with Premiere and certain nvidia cards (with CUDA support).

-• Yeah, while After Effects may not be the best compositing tool on the market, not gonna pay for Nuke anytime soon.
+Yeah, while After Effects may not be the best compositing tool on the market, not gonna pay for Nuke anytime soon.
 Basically, for the price of an old copy of Photoshop, you get everything for a year, so I can't complain about that.
+What would be your rec as far as Video editing, then?
+Final Cut wouldn't work for obvious reasons, and AVID products are a little out of a hobbyist's budget.

 I don't really.
 Those watermarks won't go away if I have a legit version, they'll just say a different serial number.
 But if work is paying, you let work pay, that is the case for most things =P For Novacut and Blender, while I do like them a lot more than I should, simply for being open source, I do also straight up think they're better alternatives for clipping and for compositing 3D stuff into live action footage respectively.